Why do I need a photographer?

 Why should I pay for a makeup artist?

-Below are a few examples of before and after the MUA has performed her magic.
-Like a good photographer, I personally feel makeup artist are worth their weight in gold.
+Below are a few examples of before and after the Victoria Garcia MUA (Make Up Artist) has performed her magic.
+Like a good photographer, I personally feel makeup artists are worth their weight in gold.
 You are paying for their expertise with a myriad of skin tones, their ability to understand what works and what doesn’t work for you and their ability to listen to any concerns you have and resolve them with you prior to the camera clicking!
+See here for Victoria’s thoughts on makeup.

 The Makeover Gallery